International Health Policy and Prospects

 Tourist Visa: U.S. passport holders traveling for 90 days or less for tourism or business purposes should not need visas.
 U.S. green card holders (non-US passport holders) who are nationals of other countries may have to apply for a "tourist" or "business" visa and may review respective visa requirements here.
 NYU students should contact NYU's Office of Global Services for information about appropriate visas.

-To request registration for a Summer 2018 course abroad, you must complete an application form, which will open in December 2017.
-Contact firstname.lastname@example.org with any questions.
+To request registration for a Summer 2018 course abroad, you must complete this application form.
+The application is open from December 1, 2017 - February 5, 2018.

 Upper-level undergraduate students seeking to take the course for credit must first gain approval from their advisor and then contact email@example.com for registration procedures.

-Non-matriculated, non-NYU and non-credit participants should contact firstname.lastname@example.org for directions on how to apply.
+Non-matriculated, non-NYU, and non-credit participants should contact firstname.lastname@example.org for more information.

 For all inquiries about the program, contact email@example.com.